Counseling and Human Services Bachelor of Science Program

 Top of page

-Another unique component of the program and the College of Professional Studies is the service learning requirement for all students.
-A service learning component is integrated into selected CHS courses to enhance intentional reflection for all of the students on their service learning experiences.
+Another unique component of the program and the College of Professional Studies is the community based learning requirement for all students.
+A community based learning component is integrated into selected CHS courses to enhance intentional reflection for all of the students on their community based learning experiences.
 All students within the major are required to complete a minimum of 70 hours plus PCPS TAPESTRY requirements in order to graduate.
-Service learning exposes students to additional fieldwork experience within human services settings.
+Community based learning exposes students to additional fieldwork experience within human services settings.

 Top of page